 Despite these positive benefits, many people shy away from the idea of creating a compost pile out of fear that it will stink.
-It’s a natural worry, but don’t jump to conclusions just yet.
+But is a compost pile supposed to smell bad?

 Avoid the Stench